KingNixon20/WebCrawlerProject/README.md

 1. Clone the repository
 2. Set up your environment
 3. Create a `config.py` file (see the example included)
-4. Start the Flask server and React frontend
+4. Start the Flask server and React frontend with app.py

+The Crawler can be run with main.py

 ---